frang75/harbour_nappgui/contrib/gtnap/designer/plan-16.md

 ![GTNAP-Stack](images/stack.png)

 - `gtnap`: Library that generates the NAP general terminal.
-Allow create a "real" desktop application that runs on Windows, Linux and macOS.
+Allow create a desktop application that runs on Windows, Linux and macOS.
 It offers three bindings with Harbour language:
     - `hbcualib`: Connector for support the Aspec-CUALIB semigraphic environment.
     - `hbforms`: Support for `.nfm` files with formulary design.
 Total freedom in widget positions and sizes.
 Allow all standard widgets: Label, Button, PopUp, TableView, Image, TextView, Slider, etc.
     - `hbmenu`: Support for dynamic menus (menubar, popup) with icons and submenus.

-- `NAppGUI`: C API that allows you to create cross-platform graphical applications.
-It acts as a small layer that unifies native technologies: Win32, GTK3, and Cocoa.
-It evolves separately, and the copy of NAppGUI embedded in GTNAP is regularly updated.

 - `nflib`: Library that supports the NAppGUI-Forms data model.
 It contains the editable data from which we can generate a form.
-It allows serialization of the model to generate .nfm files.
-Currently, it is a binary format, but it is possible to create a parallel text format for direct editing.
-This library also allows a form to be created at runtime from a file on disk.
+It allows model serialization to generate `.nfm` files.
+Currently, it is a binary format, but it is possible to create a parallel text format for direct editing (not planning yet).
+This library also allows create the GUI runtime form from a file on disk.

-- `nforms`: Library that allows you to query the .nfm model at runtime.
-For example, to retrieve a specific widget or map data from controls to variables in memory (or vice versa).
+- `nforms`: Library that allows to query the `.nfm` model at runtime.
+For example, to retrieve a specific widget or data binding from controls to variables in memory (or vice versa).

-- `designer`: Graphical application that allows us to design forms and save them in `.nfm` format.
+- `designer`: Graphical application that allows to design forms in a visual way and save them in `.nfm` format.

-- `LibreOffice-SDK`: Library that allows us to create and edit LibreOffice documents using C++.
+- `deblib`: Implementation of debugging protocol that allows to use the Harbour debugger in a GTNAP graphics application.

+- `gtnapdeb`: Application that shows the Harbour debugger in a GTNAP graphics applications.
+Uses the `deblib` protocol and recreate the standard debugger text interface.

 - `hboffice`: A library that defines high-level operations on LibreOffice documents, simplifying use and providing a binding to Harbour.
 It implements only a small subset of LibreOffice, allowing it to continue to grow and adapt to new requirements.
-Uses the NAppGUI `core` library for dynamic memory, strings and data structures.

-- `AWS-SDK`: C++ library that allows you to access the AWS API through code.
-It's very complex, but eliminates the need to manually manage HTTP requests to Amazon servers.

 - `hbaws`: Library that defines high-level operations on AWS, implementing a binding to Harbour.
 Currently, it defines certain operations on the S3 service, but can be expanded to meet new requirements.

+- `NAppGUI`: C API that allows to create cross-platform graphical applications.
+It acts as a small layer that unifies native technologies: Win32, GTK3, and Cocoa.
+It evolves separately, and the copy of NAppGUI embedded in GTNAP is regularly updated.

+- `LibreOffice-SDK`: Library that allows to create and edit LibreOffice documents using C++.

+- `AWS-SDK`: C++ library that allows to access the AWS API through code.
+It's very complex, but eliminates the need to manually manage HTTP requests to Amazon servers.

-> Important: In a single application written in Harbour you can combine all the libraries: `GTNAP/Cualib`, `GTNAP/Forms`, `GTNAP/Dynamic menus`, `HBOFFICE`, `HBAWS`.
+> Important: In a single application written in Harbour you can combine all the stack: `GTNAP/Cualib`, `GTNAP/Forms`, `GTNAP/Dynamic menus`, `HBOFFICE`, `HBAWS`.

+ ## Future actions